 For environmentalist, there has been good news coming out (more…)

-The move around, as mentioned last week, has provided something verging on a dance-floor’s worth of space, along with a sensible (more…)
+New jig week, along with finishing the move around, and a couple of repairs have taken far more time than they should have, but each has had it’s own rewards.
+The move around, as mentioned last week, has provided something verging on a dance-floor’s worth of space, along with a sensible

 January was a month that, at times seemed to drag, and at other moments simply shot past.
 In retrospect it has gone pretty quick!
 It has seen the completion of seven instruments (One of those five tenors got a bit behind due to some extras needed on it) They include 4 tenors, Ben’s 8 string, […]